sergedesmedt/MathOfNeuralNetworks/RosenblattPerceptronArticle.md

 2. If we incorrectly predict a feature to be above the hyperplane then the error is -1 and we subtract the feature vector from the weight vector.
 3. If we incorrectly predict a feature to be below the hyperplane then the error is 1 and we add the feature vector to the weight vector.

 Let's see what this gives geometrically.
 The following discussion gives an intuitive feel of what the learning algorithm does, but is by no means a mathematically rigourous discussion.
-So, we start with ignoring the threshold factor of the vectors: that is, we ignore $w_0$ and $x_0$.
+We start with ignoring the threshold factor of the vectors: that is, we ignore $w_0$ and $x_0$.

 So, we are left with the factors determining the direction of the seperating hyperplane.
 Let us now plot some examples and see what happens.